itsSabbir/MicrobiomeExplorer/README.md

   the package, crucial for preprocessing and organizing data for analysis.

-This version succinctly describes the role of each external package in enhancing `MicrobiomeExplorer`’s functionality, maintaining the engaging tone of the original description.

 ## References

 MicrobiomeExplorer integrates methods and insights from various sources,